-Accordingly, we hold that the CUE claim that the appellant presented to the Board set forth a theory of CUE based on a failure by the Board in 1983 to apply properly the presumptions of sound condition and aggravation as they were then set forth in the former sections 1111 and 1153 of title
+Accordingly, we hold that the CUE claim that the appellant presented to the Board set forth a theory of CUE based on a failure by the Board in 1983 to apply properly the presumptions of sound condition and aggravation as they were then set forth in the former sections 1111 and 1153.

-38, U.S. Code, and that that CUE claim encompassed the arguments made in support of that theory to the Court.
 His contentions before the Court merely place this argument within the rubric of the statutory framework but do not alter the essential nature of what he argued to the Board.
-In that regard, the Court stresses that its holding is based on three factors: (1) the Board's characterization of the issue as an argument that the previous Board decision had failed to apply properly the presumptions of "soundness and aggravation"; (2) the Court's recognition of the unique character of CUE claims as collateral attacks on prior final VA adjudications; and (3) the Court's recognition that the liberal construction of a VA claimant's pleadings must be tempered somewhat in CUE cases because of the special nature of CUE claims (although, nonetheless, Fugo does not require pleading with exactitude, only with some degree of specificity).
-To hold otherwise would shackle appellants, who are generally unrepresented by counsel before the Board, with the verbatim text in Court proceedings of whatever words they used to plead before the Board.
+In that regard, the Court stresses that its holding is based on three factors: (1) The Board's characterization of the issue as an argument that the previous Board decision had failed to apply properly the presumptions of "soundness and aggravation" (R. at 3); (2) the Court's recognition of the unique character of CUE claims as collateral attacks on prior final VA adjudications; and (3) the Court's recognition that the liberal construction of a VA claimant's pleadings must be tempered somewhat in CUE cases because of the special nature of CUE claims (although, nonetheless, Fugo, supra, does not require pleading with exactitude, only with some degree of specificity).
+To hold otherwise would shackle appellants, who are generally unrepresented by counsel before the Board, with the verbatim text in Court proceedings of whatever words they used in their arguments to the Board.
 Maggitt stands at least for the proposition that an appellant can flesh out and rephrase his argument before this Court, and Fugo's requirement of "some degree of specificity" is broad enough to allow an appellant to rephrase and provide additional argument and support for the same basic CUE argument presented before the Board.
 Cf. Andre v.
-Principi, F.3d at , 2002 WL 1980717, at 5-6 (holding that U.S. Court of Appeals for Veterans Claims had no jurisdiction to review appellant's challenge to 1973 RO decision on CUE grounds that were "entirely separate and distinct claims that the Board's decision [on appeal] had not addressed").
-Therefore, the Court will proceed to review the appellant's CUE-claim arguments presented on appeal of the November 1999 BVA decision.
+Principi, 301 F.3d at 1362 (holding that United States Court of Appeals for Veterans Claims had no jurisdiction to review appellant's challenge to 1973 RO decision on CUE grounds that were "entirely separate and distinct claims that the Board's decision [on appeal] had not addressed").
+Therefore, the Court will proceed to consider the appellant's CUE-claim arguments presented on appeal of the November 1999 BVA decision.